 Internet and WiFi

 Please Philippines step up your game!
-The internet in Philippines is SHIT!
-For living a digital nomad life the amazing islands in the Philippines are unfortunately a no go.
-There is 4G in the Philippines, but in general it is useless.
-WiFi in hotels is mostly so slow it makes you realize how impatient you can be.
+The internet in Philippines is SHIT compared to Thailand.
+For living a digital nomad life the amazing islands in the Philippines are unfortunately a no go when looking how easily you can be a digital nomad in Thailand.
+Luckily in 2023 things are improving rapidly and there is 4G in the best places to visit in the Philippines, but the data speed does not even com close to Thailand.

 Prices and cost of living